alaindet/sass-pal/README.md

 - The ability to define different rules for different devices via *device queries*
 - Fully flexible configuration via variables overriding
 - A plethora of extra `pal-*()` functions and mixins, like `pal-string-split()` and `pal-media-query()`
-- Compatibility with any modern JavaScript framework using Sass
+- Compatibility with any able to understand Sass

 ## Installation